Composition of the organisation

 Its members are:

-- Member-adviser: Koen Gorissen, data protection expert.
+- Member-adviser: Koen Gorissen, data protection expert;

-The Supervisory Body also has an investigation agency which again numbers three members, two of whom to hail from the police services and a third one to be an expert.
+The Supervisory Body also has an investigation department which again numbers three members, two of whom to hail from the police services and a third one to be an expert.
 They each bear the title of investigating commissioner and are appointed by DIRCOM for a term of six years.

 And last but not least, there is the support service which also seats 4 members: one executive assistant, 2 lawyers and one IT specialist.
 These members too are appointed by DIRCOM.